Shoes01/crying-suns-like/NOTES.md

         A Recon skill to know what cards are prsent in a specic encounter A Sabotage skill to reduce an enemy card
         A Infiltrate skill to ... increase loot?
-Fleshed out combat engine
-    Have more components than just Soldier vs Soldier CryingSuns had those icons.
-    More options for the player:
-        Have separate teams that the player can deploy to certain encounters.
 Loot

 ## ICONS MIND DUMP